 Why Advance Directives Matter In Tennessee Estate Planning

 When you are completing estate planning measures, advance directives are just one more step you won’t want to neglect.
-In order to have a completed advance directive in Tennessee, you need both a living will and durable power of attorney.
+To have a completed advance directive in Tennessee, you need both a living will and durable power of attorney.

 Upon completing those forms, be sure to make three copies and give them to the following:

-Your primary care provider to put in your medical file.
+Your primary care provider for your medical file.

-The person who will make a medical decision for you.
+The person who will make medical decisions for you.

 Don’t let your final moments with your loved ones be filled with fear and pain.
-In the case where you or a loved one is in need of end-of-life-care, don’t wait till it’s too late.
+In the case where you or a loved one is in need of end-of-life care, don’t wait till it’s too late.
+In the case where you or a loved one is in need of end-of-life care, don’t wait till it’s too late.
 Reach out to our experienced Nashville estate planning lawyers to ensure your final moments are ones of comfort.